Adaptive Compute-and-Forward with Lattice Codes Over Algebraic Integers: Introduction

 \section{Introduction}

-The compute-and-forward paradigm \cite{nazer2011CF} is a novel information forwarding strategy that allows relay nodes to compute functions of messages by exploiting the structure induced by the channel.
+Compute-and-forward \cite{nazer2011CF} is a novel paradigm of information forwarding which allows relay nodes to compute and then forward functions of messages by exploiting the structure induced by the channel.
 The main enabler of the scheme in \cite{nazer2011CF} is the use of lattice codes from Construction A over $\mbb{Z}$ the ring of integers.
-Lattices built from Construction A over the ring of Gaussian integers $\Zi$ and the ring of Eisenstein integers $\Zw$ were used in compute-and-forward in \cite{Feng10} and \cite{Engin12} and the goodness of these constructions was shown in \cite{Engin12}.
-One of the important advantages of using lattices over $\Zi$ and $\Zw$ is that in effect it is possible to quantize the channel coefficients to elements in these rings and decode linear combinations of lattice codewords with coefficients chosen from the ring of integers used to construct the lattice.
+Later it was shown that compute-and-forward can also be performed over other rings of integers such as the Gaussian integers $\Zi$ and the Eisenstein integers $\Zw$ \cite{Feng10,Engin14,sun13} by constructing lattices via Construction A over the respective ring of integers.

+On one hand, since $\Zi$ and $\Zw$ are instances of imaginary quadratic integers, it seems natural to extend the compute-and-forward framework to general rings of imaginary quadratic integers.
+On the other hand, since the role of the underlying ring of integers can be effectively thought of as being a quantizer of the channel and $\Zw$ is already the best quantizer for $\mbb{C}$ where the channel coefficients belong, it seems unnecessary to pursue compute-and-forward over other rings of integers.
+In this paper, we first seek to better understand the role of rings of algebraic integers in constructing good lattices.
+We then use an example, namely compute-and-forward with limited feedback, to demonstrate the benefits of performing compute-and-forward over rings of imaginary quadratic integers other than $\Zi$ and $\Zw$.